Iraq veteran jailed after car plows into pedestrians; 8 hurt

 Isaiah Joel Peoples, 34, gave no indication why he targeted the group in Sunnyvale, California, authorities said.
-He was being held Thursday on eight counts of attempted murder.
+He was charged Thursday with eight counts of attempted murder.
 Four of the pedestrians remained hospitalized, including a 13-year-old girl who was in critical condition.
-Peoples was scheduled to appear in court Friday.
+Peoples was jailed without bond and scheduled to appear in court Friday.

 A witness said he watched in horror as the car sped through a crosswalk in a shopping area Tuesday evening and bodies went flying.
 It was a warm night, around dinnertime, and people were out in cafes and restaurants.

 “I saw this woman fly through the air right in front of me.
 She flipped upside down and then fell right in front of my car,” Don Draper said.
 He marched over to Peoples’ car, which had swerved onto a sidewalk and crashed into a tree.
 He said Peoples did not appear drunk but looked dazed and was mumbling over and over, “Thank you, Jesus.
 Thank you, Jesus.”